junxit/us-congress-bills-111/metadata.md

 - 2009-01-28 — On agreeing to the resolution Agreed to without objection. (text: CR H607)
 - 2009-01-28 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H607)
 - 2009-01-30 — Received in the Senate.
+- 2009-02-03 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S1472; text as passed Senate: CR S1472)
+- 2009-02-03 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S1472; text as passed Senate: CR S1472)